Fee-based Programs FAQ

 How are fee-based classes offered?

 Fee-based classes take place year-round, on- and off-campus, during the morning, afternoon and evening.
-Most are offered on one of the UW campuses (Seattle, Tacoma, and Bothell) and a few can be taken via online learning technologies.
+Classes are offered on one of the UW campuses (Seattle, Tacoma, and Bothell) or via online learning technologies.

 Why does the UW offer fee-based programs?